Understanding Traumatic Stress in Infants and Toddlers

 This interactive webinar will increase participants’ understanding of trauma and the impact of traumatic stress in infants and toddlers, including the impact of traumatic experiences on infants and toddlers’ physiology and early brain development.
-Balanced with discussion of trauma will be information on the importance of protective environmental factors that help to reduce traumatic stress and improve healing and healthy development in the early years.
-Emphasis will be placed on the role of caring adults who attune to infants and toddlers’ needs and foster feelings of safety to buffer them from high stress, promote physical health, and facilitate secure attachment and emotional development.
+Balanced with a discussion of trauma will be information on the importance of protecting environmental factors that help to reduce traumatic stress and improve healing and healthy development in the early years.
+Emphasis will be placed on the role of caring adults who are attuned to infants' and toddlers’ needs and foster feelings of safety to buffer them from high stress, promote physical health, and facilitate secure attachment and emotional development.

 PowerPoint Presentation (PDF)

 Linda Perez is a Licensed Clinical Psychologist and Professor of Education at Mills College, co-director of the Mills Infant Mental Health Program, and Clinical Director of the Epiphany Center Family Treatment Program.
 Her teaching and clinical practice are informed by 35 years of clinical, teaching, and research experience.

 Perez has a profound interest in serving low-income mothers with psychiatric and substance abuse problems and our growing population of infants and young children with a range of special needs enduring traumatic stress and living in impoverished or dangerous environments.
 Her scholarly pursuits include a series of peer review articles and book chapters that contributed theoretical and scientific knowledge to the field of infant mental health.